 2. Projects: Following a project requirements document, students (teams or individuals) will first select topics, with the guidance of the instructor.
 They will then prepare a proposal, complete the project, and report on it at the end of the semester through a written document and an oral presentation.
 Videos are encouraged.

 Here are two videos from 2010 to give you a taste for what a ubicomp project might look like.

 Video 1: Data entry using handheld computers vs. paper

 Video 2: Exploring group interaction with a multi-touch table

 Who is this course for?

-Students who will most benefit from the course are EE, CompE, CS and IT seniors and graduate students.
+Students who will most benefit from the course are seniors, graduate students, and professionals with an EE, CompE, CS and IT background.